-This bill mandates the development and implementation of cardiac emergency response plans in Minnesota schools, including both school districts and charter schools, starting in the 2026-2027 school year.
-The plans must outline specific procedures to address incidents of sudden cardiac arrest and must be based on evidence-based guidelines, such as those from the American Heart Association.
-Key requirements include the identification of a cardiac emergency response team, the availability of automated external defibrillators (AEDs) in accessible locations, training for staff on CPR and AED use, and annual simulations to ensure preparedness.
-The plans must also be made accessible to the school community and reviewed regularly.
+This bill mandates the development of a cardiac emergency response plan for all school districts and charter schools in Minnesota, starting in the 2026-2027 school year.
+The plan must outline specific procedures to address incidents of sudden cardiac arrest and must include evidence-based guidelines as recommended by the American Heart Association.
+Key components of the plan include the identification of a cardiac emergency response team, training for staff on cardiopulmonary resuscitation (CPR) and the use of automated external defibrillators (AEDs), and ensuring that AEDs are easily accessible at school facilities and athletic venues.
+Additionally, the plan must be made available to the school community and reviewed annually.

-Additionally, the bill amends Minnesota Statutes to require the Minnesota State High School League to adopt a cardiac emergency response plan for interscholastic athletic activities.
-It also includes a provision for funding to assist schools in implementing these plans, which can be used for purchasing AEDs, CPR training, and other related resources.
+The bill also amends Minnesota Statutes to require the Minnesota State High School League to adopt a cardiac emergency response plan that aligns with the new requirements.
+Furthermore, it appropriates funds from the general fund to the Department of Education to assist schools in implementing these plans, covering expenses such as the purchase of AEDs, CPR training, and other related educational materials.
 This funding is a one-time appropriation available until June 30, 2027.

 1st Engrossment: 128C.02